How do e-cigarette batteries work?

 What Are The Different Types Of Battery?

 Most e-cigarettes will use one of two different types of battery: automatic or manual.
 Automatic batteries are fitted with a pressure sensor that detects when you start vaping and will turn on when you inhale.
 Manual batteries are activated by holding down a button on the side of the e-cigarette.
-These types of batteries usually need to be switched on by pressing the button when you inhale.
+These types of batteries usually need to be switched on by pressing the battery when you inhale.

 Although there is no necessity for either to be bigger or smaller, automatic batteries tend to be slightly smaller and manual batteries are usually larger.
 For this reason, vapers who like to use their e-cigs for longer periods of time between charging tend to opt for e-cigarettes with manual batteries.

-Some people also prefer manual batteries as there is less of a delay when inhaling the vapor.
-As you can start pressing the button before you inhale, you can give your e-cig time to produce the vapor before inhaling, whereas automatic e-cigs only start producing vapor after you’ve started inhaling.
+Some people also prefer manual batteries as there is less of a delay when inhaling the vapour.
+As you can start pressing the button before you inhale, you can give your e-cig time to produce the vapor before inhaling, whereas automatic e-cigs only start producing vapour after you’ve started inhaling.
 However, the delay is only slight and usually lasts between 100 to 200 milliseconds, and the majority of people who use automatic batteries are accustomed to this pause when vaping.